trentmwillis/pretty-okay.dev/_posts/2017-04-08-senior-software-engineer.md

 author: "Trent Willis"
 date:   2017-04-08
 image:  "2017-04-08-senior-software-engineer.jpg"
+excerpt: "Lately, I’ve noticed posts making the rounds again on what it means to be a “senior” software engineer.
+Most of these posts center on two things: 1.
+How fuzzy the definition of a “senior” software engineer is, and 2.
+How unlikely it is that developers in their early 20s meet that definition.
+Now, I’m not going to bother adding yet another definition to the mix, but instead I want to focus on the 2nd point mentioned above."
 ---

 Lately, I've noticed posts making the rounds again on what it means to be a "senior" software engineer.
 Most of these posts center on two things: